stolarskimateusz/MESH_docs/MESH HTTP API.md

 ### Acknowledge message download
 Acknowledge the successful download of a message.
 This will remove the message from the Recipient's Inbox.

-This message MUST be sent by the recipient to indicate that a message has been downloaded and saved correctly.
+This message **must** be sent by the recipient to indicate that a message has been downloaded and saved correctly.
 This changes the status of the message and removes it from the recipient's inbox.
-Note that this acknowledgement closes the transaction on the Spine but does not result in an associated acknowledgement message to the sending system.
+Note that this acknowledgement closes the transaction on the Spine,acknowledgement but does not result in an associated acknowledgement message to the sending system.

 Senders will receive notification of undelivered messages after five days.
-Senders MAY choose to check on the delivery status of a message in the meantime using the tracing API.
+Senders *may* choose to check on the delivery status of a message in the meantime using the tracing API.

 property|value
 --- | ---